 Driver CSA (Compliance, Safety, Accountability) scores are important for every commercial driver.
 Drivers know it's used during the hiring process by carriers and employers; therefore, having online access to it is crucial.

 Is it really easy to find a driver CSA score online?
 If you are looking for the right thing, it shouldn't be that difficult.
-However, in this case, what drivers are looking for is a PSP Report (Pre-employment Screening Program), which is publicly misknown as Driver CSA Score.
+However, in this case, what drivers are actually looking for is a PSP Report (Pre-employment Screening Program), which is often confused with a Driver CSA Score.

 The differences between these two reports should be pointed out so that the drivers are guided to the right location.

 How is the CSA score different from the PSP report?

 FMCSA (Federal Motor Carrier Safety Administration) creates a CSA score built on safety-based roadside inspection violations and crashes reported by the state to determine high-risk drivers for a carrier.
 This is calculated only for the drivers of carriers who drive commercial vehicles.
 A carrier can view their CSA score on the USDOT website SMS page.
 All you need to do is to enter your USDOT number and your PIN.
 You can request a PIN from USDOT if you don't already have one.